When building APIs, one of the first real problems you run into is abuse — too many requests from the same client, intentional or accidental.

 Redis works well for rate limiting because:

-INCREXPIREThese features make Redis ideal for distributed rate limiting.
+These features make Redis ideal for distributed rate limiting.

 In this implementation, we’ll use a fixed window rate limiter: